ttelcl/lcl-bike-app/design-and-implementation-notes/DataReview-Rides.md

 ![Cumulative distrigrams of distance and duration](distrigrams-full.png)

+There are several ways to visualize distribution plots.
+My prefered way of visualizing these (demonstrated above) has the following properties:

-In case you haven't seen plots like this before: The X-axis shows the percentile axis and the Y-axis the value for the variable (distance or duration, with separate graph lines for each of the months).
-So you can easily read the median distance and duration from the plots, for example: that's the value at 50.
+* The X-axis shows the percentile axis (so: the range is frpm 0% to 100%)
+* The Y-axis shows the value for the variable (distance or duration, with separate graph lines for each of the months).

+Here are two ways to think about these such plots:
+* One interpretation is that they are simply all data samples sorted by value, and then remapped to fit an X-axis running from 0 to 100.
+* Another interpretation is to think of them is as a cumulative distribution, flipped around the diagonal (the two axes turned around).

+Having the percentile axis horizontal makes it easier to stack multiple independent plots vertically (like in this case the plots for distance and duration)

+You can easily read, for example, the median distance and duration from the plots: that's the value at 50.
 You can see that the median distance for all three months is just above 2000m.
 And the median duration is about 660 seconds.

-One way to think about these plots are that they are simply all data samples sorted by value, and then remapped to fit an X-axis running from 0 to 100.

 So why show this plot?
 Well, there are some things visible that may inform what a decent data validation stage could filter out.
 Under normal circumstances I